Regulatory Compliance Testing

-As the global economy is growing there are several product regulatory compliance requirements and standards that are imposed on manufacturers.
+Due to continued global economic growth, several product regulatory compliance requirements and standards have been imposed on manufacturers.
 The primary areas where product regulatory compliance requirements are applied are Electromagnetic Compatibility (EMC) and Product Safety.
-These two areas of regulatory compliance and requirements have a direct impact on the product’s development that includes the quality and reliability of the products.
+Regulatory compliance requirements including EMC testing and product safety have a direct impact on product development including a product’s quality and reliability.

-The majority of countries around the world have specified some level of product safety requirements.
+Most countries around the world have specified some level of product safety requirements.
 Many European and other countries have common harmonized product safety standards.
 The US and Canada are similarly harmonized.
-As with EMC it’s important to test and evaluate your product to the appropriate product safety standard early in development to enhance your time to market.
+As with EMC, it’s important to test and evaluate your product to the appropriate product safety standard early in development to enhance your time to market.

 European CE Mark

 European CE testing is primarily EMC and Safety related, with the protection of the public and consumers being a primary concern.
-Harmonization with related national regulations is also a key objective in an effort to reduce regulatory barriers between European countries, and to facilitate the movement of goods between them.
+Harmonization with related national regulations is also a key objective to reduce regulatory barriers between European countries and to facilitate the movement of goods between them.